-The format of the /CONTROL/ packet is shown in Table 8.46, "Format for /CONTROL/ packet in GCNTL" [402].
+The format of the /CONTROL/ packet is shown in Table 8.45, "Format for /CONTROL/ packet in GCNTL" [398].

-Table 8.46.
+Table 8.45.
 Format for /CONTROL/ packet in GCNTL

-Line Position Description 1 A /CONTROL/ 2+ A Country/State/County code or Country/state code with zero for county, or zero (Integer) В 8 or 10-digit SCC, or pieces of SCC with remaining digits filled in with zeros, or zero (Character) С Pollutant ID, or -9 if not a pollutant-specific control (Character) D Primary control equipment code (PCEC); -9 or zero applies to all equipment (not yet supported) Е Control efficiency (value should be a percent; e.g., enter 90 for a 90% control efficiency) (Real) F Rule effectiveness (value should be a percent; e.g., enter 50 for a 50% rule effectiveness) (Real) G Rule penetration rate (value should be a percent; e.g., enter 80 for a 80% rule penetration) (Real) Н Standard Industrial Category (SIC), optional (4-digit Integer) I Maximum Achievable Control Technology (MACT) code, optional (6-character string) J Application control flag (Character) Y = control should be applied to inventory N = control will not be used K Replacement flag (Character) A = control is applied in addition to controls from /MACT/ packet R = control replaces controls from /MACT/ packet L Plant ID for point sources, optional (Character) M Characteristic 1 (for IDA and ORL inventory input format, this is Point ID), optional (Character) N Characteristic 2 (for IDA and ORL inventory input format, this is Stack ID), optional (Character) О Characteristic 3 (for IDA and ORL inventory input format, this is segment), optional (Character) P Characteristic 4 (blank for IDA and ORL inventory input format), optional (Character) Q Characteristic 5 (blank for IDA and ORL inventory input format), optional (Character) 3 A /END/
+Line Position Description 1 A /CONTROL/ 2+ A Country/State/County code or Country/state code with zero for county, or zero (Character) В 8 or 10-digit SCC (20 digit maximum), or pieces of SCC with remaining digits filled in with zeros, or zero (Character) С Pollutant ID, or -9 if not a pollutant-specific control (Character) D Primary control equipment code (PCEC); -9 or zero applies to all equipment (not yet supported) Е Control efficiency (value should be a percent; e.g., enter 90 for a 90% control efficiency) (Real) F Rule effectiveness (value should be a percent; e.g., enter 50 for a 50% rule effectiveness) (Real) G Rule penetration rate (value should be a percent; e.g., enter 80 for a 80% rule penetration) (Real) Н Standard Industrial Category (SIC), optional (20-digit Character) I Maximum Achievable Control Technology (MACT) code, optional (6-character string) J Application control flag (Character) Y = control should be applied to inventory N = control will not be used K Replacement flag (Character) • A = control is applied in addition to controls from /MACT/ packet • R = control replaces controls from /MACT/ packet L Facility ID for FF10 Point Sources (Plant ID for ORL), optional (Character(15)) M Characteristic 1 (for FF10, this is Unit ID; for ORL, this is Point ID), optional (Character(15)) N Characteristic 2 (for FF10, this is Release Point ID, (for ORL, this is stack ID); optional (Character(15)) О Characteristic 3 (for FF10, this is Process ID, (for ORL, this is segment ID); optional (Character(15)) P Characteristic 4 (blank for FF10 or ORL inventory input format), optional (Character) Q Characteristic 5 (blank for FF10 or ORL inventory input format), optional (Character) 3 A /END/